LatyshevA86/mts-parser/README.md

 # Mts parser
 ### Test task for MTS week offer
-Fares parser with using Selenium, Jsoup, H2 database, JPA and Spring boot
+Fares parser project with using Selenium, Jsoup, H2 database, JPA and Spring boot

 ### ToDo:
 1. refactor price parsing to add measure and then fix price comparators